mroi/nix-base/README.md

 =======================================

-This repostitory provides a [Nix](https://nixos.org/) flake for lightweight declarative system configuration.
+This repostitory provides a [Nix](https://nixos.org/) flake for lightweight declarative system configuration and maintenance.
 Different from the real NixOS, it is meant to realize its configuration on top of an underlying macOS or Linux installation.

 The main entry point is the `rebuild` script.
 It manifests the configuration of the current host within the underlying system.
 To set up a brand new machine, it is sufficient to